 - Schwartz, Jon

 Jim and John Tucker talk about moving to Riverside as adolescents in 1968, when their father became pastor of St. James' Episcopal Church.
-John Tucker talks about feeling included by his black classmates, and noticing the prejudices among his white peers.
-John discusses use of the N-word.
-Michael talks about growing up with black friends and trying to assimilate in a predominantly black neighborhood.
+John Tucker talks about feeling included by his Black classmates, and noticing the prejudices among his white peers.
+John discusses the use of the N-word.
+Michael talks about growing up with Black friends and trying to assimilate in a predominantly Black neighborhood.
 He credits his lack of prejudice to growing up in Riverside.

 - Tucker, James T.; Tucker, Michael; Tucker, John

 - This Is Our Home It Is Not For Sale

 Digitization and access for this item is made possible by a grant from the U.S. Institute of Museum and Library Services and Texas State Library and Archives Commission (2018).

 This interview was used in the creation of Jon Schwartz’s documentary film “This Is Our Home, It Is Not For Sale.”

 This item is from an archival collection and may contain content which is no longer politically or socially appropriate.

 University of Houston Libraries Special Collections